- Master of Landscape Architecture, Harvard University Graduate School of Design

 - Master in Design Studies, Harvard University Graduate School of Design

-- BA Architecture, Washington University, St Louis
+- Bachelor of Arts in Architecture, Washington University, St Louis

 - Courses Taught

-- LN ARCH 189 Contemporary Approaches to Visualization in Landscape Architecture
+LA 189 Contemporary Approaches to Visualization in Landscape Architecture